www-splitcells-net/net.splitcells.network.community/src/main/md/net/splitcells/network/community/features/2024-10-14-boostrap-game-based-on-optimization-networks.md

             * [x] Histogram of Sum
             * [x] Histogram for Each Object
         * [ ] Speed up allocation table by using single table with line updates.
+            * [ ] Implement the speed-up.
+            * [ ] Test the speed-up of the new implementation.
             * [x] Create a test, that measures the number of value changes of a table versus an allocation table with the same content.
               See DataTest.
-            * [ ] CURRENT Create a test, that measures the runtime of a table versus an allocation table with the same content.
+            * [x] CURRENT Create a test, that measures the runtime of a table versus an allocation table with the same content.
-                * [ ] Create a timing test, in order to avoid flaky tests where correctness is tested.
+                * [o] Create a timing test, in order to avoid flaky tests where correctness is tested. -> This will be done, when needed.
             * [x] Clean up table naming in order to make the naming more consistent to SQL and avoid confusion.
               This is a preparation for the future, in order to avoid developers assuming, that Tables have constant content.
               A new interface like ConstantTable for this will be used.